igiannakas/ERCF-v2-mods/Standalone lever switch pre-gate sensor for ERCF v2/readme.md

 2. **Walls**: 4 walls, with a 0.4mm forced extrusion width.
 3. **Wall Generation**: Use classic wall generator with thin wall detection enabled.
 4. **Bridges**: Ensure thick bridges are disabled in your slicer.
+5. **Print in ABS or ASA** - model has been designed to account for material shrinkage, so please disable shrinkage compensation.

 ## Images